-The Company records contingent consideration it is entitled to receive at fair value on the sale date.
-The Company estimates the fair value of contingent consideration through valuation models that incorporate probability-adjusted assumptions related to the likelihood of achievement of milestones and of receipt of the related payments.
+The Company records contingent consideration it is entitled to receive related to the sale of a business at fair value on the acquisition date.
+The Company estimates the fair value of contingent consideration through valuation models that incorporate probability-adjusted assumptions related to the likelihood of achievement of milestones and the corresponding likelihood of receiving related payments.
 The Company revalues its contingent consideration each reporting period, with changes in the fair value of contingent consideration recognized within the consolidated statements of operations and comprehensive loss.
-Changes in the fair value of contingent consideration can result from changes to one or multiple assumptions, including adjustments to discount rates, changes in the amount and timing of cash flows, changes in the assumed achievement and timing of any development and sales-based milestones, changes in the assumed probability associated with regulatory approvals and creditworthiness of the counterparty.
+Changes in the fair value of contingent consideration can result from changes to one or multiple assumptions, including adjustments to the discount rates, changes in the amount and timing of cash flows, changes in the assumed achievement and timing of any development and sales-based milestones, changes in the assumed probability associated with regulatory approvals and changes in the probability of collection or default of portions of the contingent consideration due to the Company.

-The period over which the Company discounts its contingent consideration is based on the current development stage of the product candidate, the specific development plan for that product candidate, adjusted for the probability of completing the development steps, and when contingent payments would be triggered.
-In estimating the probability of success, the Company utilizes data regarding similar milestone events from several sources, including industry studies and the Company's own experience.
-These fair value measurements are based on significant inputs not observable in the market.
+These fair value measurements are based on significant inputs, including inputs not observable in the market.
 Significant judgment was employed in determining the appropriateness of these assumptions at the acquisition date and for each subsequent period.
 Accordingly, changes in assumptions described above could have a material impact on the increase or decrease in the fair value of contingent consideration recorded in any given period.